theplanetbrief.com /esg/

 WorkstreamResponsibleAccountableConsulted

-Climate dataSustainability and facilitiesFinanceProcurement, logistics, IT.
+Climate dataSustainability and facilitiesFinanceProcurement, logistics, information technology.

-Workforce dataHRPeople directorLegal, finance.
+Workforce dataPeople teamPeople directorLegal, finance.

 Supplier dataProcurementOperations or commercial directorSustainability, legal.

-Assurance readinessFinanceCFOSustainability, internal audit, legal.
+Assurance readinessFinanceFinance directorSustainability, internal audit, legal.

 Evidence examples by ESRS area